elephantscale/es-training-new/kafka/slides/Kafka-API.md

  * **1: Fire and Forget**
-     - Send message, doesn’t wait for confirmation from Kafka
+     - Send message, doesn't wait for confirmation from Kafka
      - Writes messages to broker in batches (minimize network round-trips)
      - Risk of some messages being lost
      - Default and fastest